narwhalacademy/zebra-crossing/README.md

 - **Don’t download/open unnecessary attachments.**
   - When in doubt, reply to the original sender to ask what it is.
   - On email, preview attachments within the app or website.
 On Gmail and Proton Mail, simply clicking the attachment brings up its preview, which runs in a safe environment inside the mail program.
-  - Ask the sender to use a filesharing service (Dropbox, Google Drive, Tresorit), which also have their own online preview system.
+  - Ask the sender to use a file sharing service (Dropbox, Google Drive, Tresorit), which also have their own online preview system.
 - **Upload suspicious attachments to [VirusTotal](http://www.virustotal.com)** to have them analyze it. *Keep in mind files submitted to VirusTotal may be shared with multiple security researchers, so don’t submit sensitive information.*

 #### Say yes to updates